M1shmish/DestectionWise/Credential Access/README.md

 ## Table of Contents:
 - **"rdrleakdiag.exe Abuse"** - A realy powerfull tool, in the wrong hands it becomes a hacktool.
-- **"LsarSetSecret Password Change"** - A technique that enables an attacker
+- **"LsarSetSecret Password Change"** - A technique that enables an attacker to perform an unwanted password change.

 ## Contributing